Sara-Mill/Enigma-README-generator/Develop/Enigma README Generator.md

   <a name = 'description'></a>
   ## Description
-  This creates a professional README file
+  This creates a professional README using command line prompts

   <a name = 'usefaq'></a>
   ## Usage
-  use inquirer
+  Please use responsibly

   <a name = 'install'></a>
   ## Installation
-  npm install
+  Npm install

   <a name = 'test'></a>
   ## Testing
-  jest
+  Jest

   <a name = 'license'></a>
   ## License
-  The application is covered under a Boost Software 1.0 license.
+  The application is covered under a GNU LGPLv3 license.

   <a name = 'contributing'></a>
   ## Contributing to this Repo
-  fork the repo, then code
+  Fork the repo then code

   <a name = 'questions'></a>
   ## Questions / Contact Details